subhartheed/RedHat-Test.io/docs/index.md

-# Owncloud - Installation and Usage
+# Owncloud Quickstart Guide - Installation and Usage

 You can use the [editor on GitHub](https://github.com/subhartheed/RedHat-Test.io/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.